 What are some of the best way to use dimethicone and cyclomethicone in your skin care routine?

 Dimethicone and cyclomethicone are best formulated into skin care products by expert chemists.
 They mix nicely with many ingredients, including oils and humectants such as glycerin.
 In fact, dimethicone and glycerin are a common and highly effective combination in oil-free moisturizers loved by acne-prone complexions.
 It is one of the reasons that my Daily Moisturizing Face Cream for Oily to Normal Complexions is so popular and feels so soothing on the skin!
 Overall, dimethicone is a great ingredient for skin care products to help keep them light textured yet hydrating and protective.

 Find dimethicone and cyclomethicone in many of my products.
 Some of the top products where these ingredients give you great protective and moisture retaining benefits include:

-- In my Green Tea Antioxidant Skin Therapy where dimethicone is combined with the humectant hyaluronic acid and the powerful, pharmaceutical-grade green tea EGCG polyphenol antioxidants equivalent to those found in 500 cups of brewed green tea.
+- Green Tea Antioxidant Skin Therapy where dimethicone is combined with the humectant hyaluronic acid and the powerful, pharmaceutical-grade green tea EGCG polyphenol antioxidants equivalent to those found in 500 cups of brewed green tea.

 - Retinol Intensive Night Cream where they are paired with high concentration pharmaceutical-grade retinol, the same green tea polyphenol antioxidants as in Green Tea Therapy, and hyaluronic acid.
 This is a must-have antiaging and anti-acne night treatment product.

 - Vitamin C Anti-Wrinkle Professional Treatment Serum, where they are paired with stable L-ascorbic acid to create a key anti-aging and antioxidant product.